 Are you experiencing symptoms like diarrhea or nausea?

 If you notice very sharp pains in your back—it may be a symptom of “back labor,” which occurs in over 30 percent of pregnant women.
-(Keep in mind that many women experience back pain in the latter part of the pregnancy.)
+(Keep in mind that many more women experience back pain in the latter part of the pregnancy.)

 The more forceful pain could occur near the end of the pregnancy.
 This happens when the infant’s head hits against the mother’s spine as the baby travels down the birth canal.
 Should your back pain become too intense, it could indicate the start of labor.

-False or true?
-It depends…
+False or True?
+It Depends…

 Sometimes there is a grey area where it may be difficult to determine whether you are in labor or not.
 This is the case if you notice a mucus discharge.

-During your pregnancy, the cervix is protected with a mucus plug.
+During your pregnancy, the cervix is protected with a mucous plug.
 This plug is your body's natural way of preventing infection in the developing fetus.
-When you get closer to delivery, the cervix starts to dilate—releasing this mucus plug.
+When you get closer to delivery, the cervix starts to dilate—releasing this mucous plug.
 The plug then may become tinted with blood when vessels near the dilating cervix begin to tear.
 This could mean that delivery is imminent.
-Or, it could be days or weeks away, so you'll need a consult with your doctor to determine if baby is on the way.
+Or, it could be days or weeks away, so you'll need a consult with your doctor to determine if the baby is on the way.

 Steps to Take at Home

-If it’s close to your due date, you can try waiting out the contractions at home to see how they develop—unless your ob-gyn, midwife or doula has given you other instructions.
+If it’s close to your due date, you can try waiting out the contractions at home to see how they develop unless your ob-gyn, midwife or doula has given you other instructions.

 If you’re not sure whether you’re experiencing false or true labor, here are some things you can do: